WMD-group/SMACT/README.md

 License and attribution
 -----------------------

-SMACT is produced by the Walsh Materials Design group.
 Python code and original data tables are licensed under the GNU General Public License (GPL) v3.

 The following files have their own licenses: **data/elements.txt** is